-Iranian President Rouhani's brother 'released on bail' - BBC News
+Iran president's brother 'freed on bail'

 The brother of Iranian President Hassan Rouhani has been released after being detained for two days by police, Iranian media say.

-Hossein Ferydoun was freed on Monday night after reportedly paying millions of dollars of bail.
+Hossein Fereydoun was freed on Monday night after reportedly paying millions of dollars of bail.

 Mr Ferydoun is believed to have been taken in for questioning on Saturday in connection with a corruption probe.